Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

-As the world’s leading conservation organization, WWF works in nearly 100 countries to tackle the most pressing issues at the intersection of nature, people, and climate.
+As the world’s leading conservation organization, World Wildlife Fund works in nearly 100 countries to tackle the most pressing issues at the intersection of nature, people, and climate.
 We collaborate with local communities to conserve the natural resources we all depend on and build a future in which people and nature thrive.
 Together with partners at all levels, we transform markets and policies toward sustainability, tackle the threats driving the climate crisis, and protect and restore wildlife and their habitats.

 Get the latest conservation updates, be inspired to take action, and learn about ways to get involved